mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 DEVELOP THE ABOVE AS A SUMMARY OF THE PREVIOUS STAGES

+#### Metaphors around creating space

+The title to this chapter was  _Seeding Game Making Communities to Facilitate Learner Agency_.
+This evolved to _Seeding and Nurturing Game Making Communities to Facilitate Learner Agency_.
+It could be extended to _Rewilding_ metaphor to reflect the importance of leaving learners to evolve their own processes as a form of authorial and transformational agency, albeit within the forms of pedagogical walled gardens explored in this chapter.
+The growing /agricultural metaphor can be compared with the metaphor for agency used in the discussion which is more nautical in flavour, led by Sannino's work on TADS and kedging anchor metaphor which is extended to incorporate a protected habour for novices in a creative environment.
+Similarly in the literature there is a thread around play-spaces and playgrounds.
+One common thread here is the importance of a sheltered learning environment and somewhat curated set of affordances.

 <!-- While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
 In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs. -->
 <!--